dododoyo/WebDev/README.md

 # Web Development Learning Progress
 ---
 This repository tracks my progress in learning web development.
-I started learning web development three months ago and have covered a lot of ground since then.
 Here's a list of the topics I've learned so far:

 - HTML
 - CSS (Flexbox and Grid)